gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 1. content images default dir: `/data/content-images/`
 2. model binaries default dir: `/models/binaries/`

-So all *you* got to do is place images and models there and you can use them.
+So all **you** got to do is place images and models there and you can use them.

 After you run resource_downloader.py script binaries dir will be pre-populated with 4 pretrained models.

+todo: add some image to this section (watch for size, .jpg)

-### Training
+### Training your own models

+1. Download MS COCO dataset, run `python resource_downloader.py -r mscoco_dataset`
+2. Run `python training_script.py --style_img_name <name>`

+Now that will probably actually work!

+It will periodically dump checkpoint models to `models/checkpoints/` and the final model to `models/binaries/` by default.

+I strongly recommend playing with these 2 params:
+1. style_weight - I always kept it in [1e5, 9e5], you may have to tweek it for your specific style image a little bit
+2. subset_size - Usually 32000 images do the job (that's 8k batches) - you'll need to monitor tensorboard to figure out if your curves are saturating at that point or not

+That bring us to the next section!

+### Visualizations

-## Debugging/Visualizations
+## Debugging

 ## Experiment